-- "Executive officer" means the person appointed to manage the affairs of the Association under the Rules of the Association. - "Manufacturer" includes the manufacturer, importer or a Slovak distributor of a medicinal product. - "Exhibition" means a display or exhibit of professional, scientific or educational material about a product or medicinal products. - "Educational material" means any representation or literature which is intended to provide information about a disease or therapy which does not contain specific promotional claims. - "Samples" means by law specified quantity of a medicinal product supplied free of charge to physicians by a marketing authorisation holder.
+"Executive officer" means the person appointed to manage the affairs of the Association under the Rules of the Association.

+"Manufacturer" includes the manufacturer, importer or a Slovak distributor of a medicinal product.

+"Exhibition" means a display or exhibit of professional, scientific or educational material about a product or medicinal products.

+"Educational material" means any representation or literature which is intended to provide information about a disease or therapy which does not contain specific promotional claims.

-$\mathbf{Z}$
+"Samples" means by law specified quantity of a medicinal product supplied free of charge to physicians by a marketing authorisation holder.

-- "Member representatives" are those persons, including medical representatives, authorised by the Member for spreading information about the medicinal product among healthcare professionals. - "Representatives of patients' organizations" are persons authorised or empowered to represent patients' organisations and to express the collective views, attitudes and opinions of patients' organisations in a given area. - "Reasoning" means giving reasonable grounds to support a promotional claim.
-Supporting information must adhere to the requirements of Section 1.3 hereof and cannot be limited to data on file only. - "Healthcare professions" include members of the medical, dental, pharmaceutical or nursing professions and any other persons who in the course of their professional activities may prescribe, supply or administer a medicinal product. - "Healthcare organisation" means any legal person (i) that is an association or organisation providing healthcare, medical or research association or organisation (irrespective of the legal or organisational form) such as a hospital, clinic, foundation, university or other teaching institution or learned society whose business address, place of incorporation or primary place of operation is in the Slovak Republic or (ii) through which one or more healthcare professionals provide services. - "Healthcare professional" means any natural person that is a member of the medical, dental, pharmacy or nursing professions or any other person who, in the course of his/her professional activities, may prescribe, purchase, supply, recommend or administer a medicinal product and whose primary practice, principal professional address or place of incorporation is in the Slovak Republic.
-Persons listed in Section 27 of the Act 578/2004 Coll. on Healthcare Providers, Healthcare Professionals, Professional Organisations in the Healthcare, and on amendment to and supplementation of certain acts, as amended shall also be considered a Healthcare professional.
-For the avoidance of doubt, the definition of healthcare professional includes: (i) any official or employee of a government agency or other organisation (whether in the public or private sector) that may prescribe, purchase, supply or administer medicinal products and (ii)
+"Member representatives" are those persons, including medical representatives, authorised by the Member for spreading information about the medicinal product among healthcare professionals.

+"Representatives of patients' organizations" are persons authorised or empowered to represent patients' organisations and to express the collective views, attitudes and opinions of patients' organisations in a given area.

+"Reasoning" means giving reasonable grounds to support a promotional claim.
+Supporting information must adhere to the requirements of Section 1.3 hereof and cannot be limited to data on file only.

+"Healthcare professions" include members of the medical, dental, pharmaceutical or nursing professions and any other persons who in the course of their professional activities may prescribe, supply or administer a medicinal product.

+"Healthcare organisation" means any legal person (i) that is an association or organisation providing healthcare, medical or research association or organisation (irrespective of the legal or organisational form) such as a hospital, clinic, foundation, university or other teaching institution or learned society whose business address, place of incorporation or primary place of operation is in the Slovak Republic or (ii) through which one or more healthcare professionals provide services.

-&lt;sup>3 List of persons in Section 27 of the Act 578/2004 Coll. on Healthcare Providers, Healthcare Professionals is available at https://aifp.sk/sk/etika-eticky-kodex-aifp/ any employee of a Member whose primary occupation is that of a practising healthcare professional, but excludes (x) all other employees of a Member and (y) a wholesaler or distributor of medicinal products.
+"Healthcare professional" means any natural person that is a member of the medical, dental, pharmacy or nursing professions or any other person who, in the course of his/her professional activities, may prescribe, purchase, supply, recommend or administer a medicinal product and whose primary practice, principal professional address or place of incorporation is in the Slovak Republic.
+For the avoidance of doubt, the definition of healthcare professional includes: (i) any official or employee of a government agency or other organisation (whether in the public or private sector) that may prescribe, purchase, supply or administer medicinal products and (ii) any employee of a Member whose primary occupation is that of a practising healthcare professional, but excludes (x) all other employees of a Member and (y) a wholesaler or distributor of medicinal products.

-"Health education" means education in the field of human health and disease and specialised non-promotional education in the field of medicinal products for human use as defined in Directive 2001/83/EC of the European Parliament and of the Council of 6th November 2001 on the Community code relating to medicinal products for human use.
+"Health education" means education in the field of human health and disease and specialised non-promotional education in the field of medicinal products for human use as defined in

+Directive 2001/83/EC of the European Parliament and of the Council of 6 November 2001 on the Community code relating to medicinal products for human use.

-ANNEX No. 2 OF THE ETHICAL CODE
+ANNEX NO. 2 OF THE ETHICAL CODE